toleillo/vottun-dao/README.md

 # SimpleDAO Smart Contract

-A decentralized autonomous organization (DAO) smart contract that enables collective decision-making and fund management on the Ethereum compatible blockchains.
+A decentralized autonomous organization (DAO) smart contract that enables collective decision-making and fund management on the EVM compatible blockchains .

 ## Overview